chaseoli/backend-code-challenge/README.md

 # IMPORTANT!
 Get the "dev.env" file from a team member and paste it into the ./api directory.
 This file contains development secrets to run the application locally.

 # Install global dependencies (first time only)
-npm i -g tsoa js-yaml typescript @angular/cli mocha ts-node
+npm i -g tsoa js-yaml typescript @angular/cli mocha ts-node ts-mocha

 # Install project dependencies (first time only)
 cd api && npm i